Elbridge New York

 The Spirit of Henry

-Henry is a spirit full of fun, who finds ways to let everyone know he is still here enjoying himself.
+Henry is a spirit full of fun, finding ways to let everyone know he is still here enjoying himself.

-It is thought that he is behind most of the poltergeist-like activity which has been seen, perhaps to hide his disappointment of dying so suddenly, and his envy of those who are still living.
+It is thought that he is behind most of the poltergeist-like activity, perhaps to hide his disappointment over dying so suddenly, and his envy of those who are still living.

 He may be the spirit who likes to play with the lights on the third floor.